Car Accident Court Cases & Trials

 By understanding how the car accident court and trial process works in Georgia, you can better prepare yourself for what to expect and how to handle your claim every step of the way.
 Here are the steps you can expect after filing your Georgia car accident claim:

 In most car accident cases, the jury decides liability.
-The jury selection process allows your lawyer to ask prospective jurors questions so they can get to know them.
+The jury selection process allows your injury lawyer to ask prospective jurors questions so they can get to know them.
 If a potential juror has a bias, they may be dismissed from the trial.

 After the jury has been selected, both the plaintiff and the defendant will make opening statements.
 The plaintiff’s attorney will generally go first, given that the burden of proof falls on them.